dcarver1/carverd/_drafts/deepWork.md

   - respond where possible
   - add other content to task lists
 2. Check daily task lists
-  - review the dailys tasks
+  - review the daily tasks
   - define next steps for active features
   - place two important items in deep and essential calendar event for tomorrow
 3. Optional: Add to daily page to break the work mindset.